 OUR MISSION PARTNERS:

 Agape Community Center’s mission is to help neighborhoods build communities.
 The Center offers programs and facilitates community organizing for the residents of the Bolton Community.
 Agape’s current programs include after-school and summer enrichment programs for youth, a day program for senior citizens and disabled adults, English as a second language classes (ESL), Mami Y Yo classes, counseling services for youth participants and their families, a support group for parents, and a mentoring institute to assist high school juniors and seniors.
-St. Anne’s parishioners participate in the annual Christmas Giving Tree and tutor about 50 children in the Parish Hall on Mondays during the school year.
+St. Anne’s parishioners participate in the annual Christmas Giving Tree and tutor about 50 children on Mondays during the school year.
 Our tutoring program and meal preparation will move to the new Agape Community Center.
 We participate in the annual Backpack Give-away, which collects new backpacks and supplies for 2,400+ under-served students in the community, and the Agape Room Makeover, which provides new paint, new bedrooms and a whole new outlook for children in need.
 Contact: Mimi Baird and Ruthanna Bost.
 Click here to visit the website.

 Buckhead Christian Ministry is a faith based, non-profit organization that provides emergency assistance to individuals and families of all backgrounds and faiths, treating everyone who comes to their door with dignity and compassion.
 BCM provides food and clothing, and assists with rent and utilities for families who are experiencing short-term financial crisis.
 BCM also provides longer-term assistance for working parents and their children through two programs: The 70/30 Project and Transitional Housing.
 BCM operates a Food Pantry, a Thrift Store (Buckhead Thriftique on Piedmont Rd), the Joyous Toys holiday program, and much more.
 Click here to visit the website.